 Email/Calendar Account link.
 Your account name will be the same as your JHED Login ID.
-Once you know your LID and have an established password for JHED, you may access your email by logging directly into JHEM at http://jhem.johnshopkins.edu.
-More information is available at http://nts.jhu.edu/es/jhemsite
+Once you know your LID and have an established password for JHED, you may access your email by logging directly into JHED at https://my.jh.edu/portal/web/jhupub/.